 I was on two different VR panels and did a presentation titled “Creating Narratives for Virtual Reality,” plus Mirada’s VR work was on display all 4 days in the VR experience zone.
 There was a nice write-up of my second panel in CartoonBrew, featuring a deeper look into the work of the panelists, including Jan Pinkava from Google’s ATAP group, Tim Ruffle and Jason Fletcher-Bartholomew from Aardman Animations, Nexus co-founder and executive creative director Chris O’Reilly, and Jacquie Barnbrook, producer of “The Martian” VR experience.

-The “Creating Narratives for Virtual Reality” presentation was live-streamed – if you feel like watching it I have it embedded below and there is this extremely detailed review of it on inverse.com.
+The “Creating Narratives for Virtual Reality” presentation was live-streamed – there is this extremely detailed review of it on inverse.com.

 All-in-all, I would 100% recommend FMX to anyone working Film, TV, commercials, music videos, VFX, animation, games, VR, AR, interactive, or just curious about any of the above.
 In many ways, this conference has been a little bit of a ‘best kept secret’ in the US, and now I can understand why.
 Put it on your calendar for 2017 and beyond – you will not be disappointed.